 The Ford Dam, in Alberta, is located across from the Ford Center serving as the road surface for US Hwy 41.
-According to an inspection conducted by a private engineering firm in 2006, the Ford Dam is approximately 500-foot an earthen embankment that stretches across the valley Plumbago Creek along and is approximately 20 feet high (see Figure 6.4).
+According to an inspection conducted by a private engineering firm in 2006, the Ford Dam is 500-foot approximately earthen embankment that stretches across the valley along Plumbago Creek and approximately 20 feet high (see Figure 6.4).
 The Ford Motor Company constructed the dam in 1936 to supply water to the sawmill in Alberta.
-In 1946, MDOT rerouted U.S. Hwy-41 across the Ford Dam Crest and in 1954, the dam, buildings and properties were donated to Michigan Tech.
+In 1946, MDOT rerouted U.S. Hwy 41 across the Ford Dam Crest and in 1954, the dam, buildings and properties were donated to Michigan Tech.

-Presently the dam serves as the U.S. Hwy-41 road surface, a water supply impoundment for fire protection, and the public uses the reservoir for recreation.
+Presently the dam serves as the U.S. Hwy 41 road surface, a water supply impoundment for fire protection, and the public uses the reservoir for recreation.
 There are no records indicating that the dam has overtopped and caused flooding since its construction in 1936.
 Any spillage would bypass the town of Alberta and would run into the swampy area of Plumbago Creek.